NatVanG/fab-inspector-vscode-ext/README.md

 #### **"Right-click commands not appearing"**
 - ✅ Ensure you're working with a `.json` file
 - ✅ For selection-based commands, make sure a valid JSON fragment or rule ID is selected
-- ✅ For rules file execution, ensure file is in `fab-inspector-rules` folder
+- ✅ For rules file execution, ensure file is in the `fab-inspector-rules` folder

 #### **"Rule execution failed"**
 - ✅ Verify rule has valid JSON Logic syntax